Paskul/apple-harvest-pascal/README.md

 # Pascal REU edits to Robotic Apple Harvesting Control
-# main changes localized in /ur_moveit_config, and include:
+## The main changes are localized in /ur_moveit_config, and include:
-# Planning group edits for support of RRTstar default in external caching
+1. Planning group edits for support of RRTstar default in external caching.
-# Starter Hybrid planner code (global with RRTconnect and local with forward colision checking)
+2. Starter Hybrid planner code (global with RRTconnect and local with forward collision checking).
+To test this (with hardware launch), the MoveIt hybrid planning binary download is needed.
+Starter changes include an outline for two planning groups, with the intention of one in normal OMPL planning and another to be conducted through hybrid-control with a global planner starting with cache (in CSV), then relying on OMPL.
+However, only 'move_group' is currently used.
-# Slight edits to URDF naming (ur with prefix to ur5e with prefix)
+4. Slight edits to URDF naming (ur with prefix to ur5e with prefix; hardcoded, but it fixed a few errors in dev).

 This repository contains code to detect and localize apples from RGB-D data and operate a UR5e manipulator.
 This can be done with both real hardware or simulated data.